Gary D. Rhodes: Horror movies

-Rhodes is probably best known for his work on horror cinema, which has appealed to scholarly and popular audiences, notably his star studies of actor Bela Lugosi.
+Rhodes' study of horror cinema primarily focusses on the life and legacy of actor Bela Lugosi.
 In a book review for Fangoria, author David-Elijah Nahmod suggested that Rhodes “may be primarily responsible for the cult of Lugosi that exists today.”
 According to Starbust magazine, "Scholar Gary D. Rhodes has spent his career debunking myths about classic horror cinema in general and Bela Lugosi’s life and work in particular.
 He has done this through meticulous research, leaving no stone unturned along the way."